EricDarve/NLA/content/Existence of the Cholesky factorization.md

 $$
 A = [\sqrt{a_{11}} \, ] [\sqrt{a_{11}} \, ] = LL^T
 $$

-Now, let's consider a matrix of size $n$ and let's assume that the Cholesky factorization exists for matrices of size $n-1$.
+Now, let's consider a matrix of size $n$ and let's assume that the Cholesky factorization exists for SPD matrices of size $n-1$.

 Let's perform one step of the factorization starting from $A$.
 We will end up with a matrix of size $n-1$ and will be able to use the induction hypothesis.

-First step of Cholesky:
+The first step of Cholesky can be written in this equivalent form:
 $$
 A =
 \begin{pmatrix}